Clifford algebras, Spin groups and qubit trees: Binary Trees

-It should be noted, that $\btq^x_j$ and $\btq^y_j$ in \Eq{qgenxy} correspond to edges marked by exchanged labels ($y$ and $x$ respectively, see \Fig{binDFA}).
-Remaining $z$-elements \Eq{qgen} can be assigned to ``forks'' with both edges
+It should be noted, that $\btq^x_j$ and $\btq^y_j$ in \Eq{qgenxy} correspond to links marked by exchanged labels ($y$ and $x$ respectively, see \Fig{binDFA}).
+Remaining $z$-elements \Eq{qgen} can be assigned to `forks' with both links

-Due to Lie-algebraic approach the linear combinations of quadratic expressions such as \Eq{qgen} correspond to the Hamiltonians $\xt{\op H}$ and the quantum gates can be represented as exponents
+Due to Lie-algebraic approach the linear combinations of quadratic expressions such as \Eq{qgen} correspond to the Hamiltonians ${\xtop H}$ and the quantum gates can be represented as exponents

 The Hamiltonians such as \Eq{qgeno} and \Eq{qgenxy} generate one- and two-qubit gates and produce non-universal set of quantum gates for representation of Spin group corresponding to \Eq{qUH}.
-The arbitrary one-qubit gates may be generated by such a way for all terminal qubit nodes due to \Eq{qgeno}, but two-qubit gates defined on all edges of binary qubit tree are restricted by single-parameter families with Hamiltonians from \Eq{qgenxy}.
+The arbitrary one-qubit gates may be generated by such a way for all terminal qubit nodes due to \Eq{qgeno}, but two-qubit gates defined on all links of binary qubit tree are restricted by single-parameter families with Hamiltonians from \Eq{qgenxy}.